iMicknl/cordova-plugin-openalpr/README.md

  });
  ```
 ## Notes
-- This project includes prebuilt OpenALPR libraries for iOS and Android, because the compilation of the OpenALPR framework requires a lot of efforts and dependencies.
+- This project includes prebuilt OpenALPR libraries for iOS and Android, because the compilation of the OpenALPR framework requires a lot of effort and dependencies.

 ## Credits
 - License plate scanning based on [OpenALPR](https://github.com/openalpr/openalpr).